madmachinations/home-assistant-alexa-shopping-list/README.md

 `pip3 install --user -r requirements.txt`

-Now we are ready to run the client and configure out server.
+Now we are ready to run the client and configure our server.

 The client is opened like this: